khunshwephyo/lab-mssql-service-broker/README.md

 ### Notification Flow

-1. customerdb, orderdb, and inventorydb sends messages to notificationdb.
+1. customerdb, orderdb, and inventorydb sends messages to notificationdb
 2. notificationdb sends notification to web1
-3. applications on web1 runs upon receiving notification from notificationdb.
+3. upon receiving notification from notificationdb, the external activation service on web1 runs applications
-4. each application simply logs the message into a file.
+4. each application simply logs the message into a file

 ## References